JPTomorrow/thoughtful-jam-unreal-01/README.md

 This is a game submitted for the Thoughful Game Jam.
 The theme of the jam is "To invoke thought in the player"

 ## Team Members
-Justin Morrow - Programmer
+- Justin Morrow (Kallo on Discord) - Programmer

-Joel Douglas - Sound Design
+- Joel Douglas (Joel Douglas on Discord) - Sound Design

-Felice - Tech Artist
+- Felice (Human on Discord) - Tech Artist
+- James (notbears on Discord) - Programmer
+- Clayton (Claytonic on Discord) - Programmer
+- Gavin (planarstairway on Discord) - Programmer

 ## Game Description
 TBA